Description:

 - Order/rearrange the column definitions

-- Configure the Form definition using widgets like textbox, checkbox, date picker, and dropdown controls.
+- Configure the Form definition using widgets such as text boxes, checkboxes, date pickers, and dropdown controls.

-- Click on Translate.
-Click on the Save button.
+- Click Translate.
+Click the Save button.

 - Create a process definition to route the EditGridData form, as shown below.